©

 • The wild character of the river

-The whole of the Taravu (except for the mouth area) is favourable to the development of trout: as such, the Taravu has the characteristics of a 1st category fish river.
-It should also be noted that several sections of the Taravu’s tributaries are strictly off-limits to fishing, with a view to protecting the macrostigma trout, which is emblematic of Corsica.
+The whole of the Taravu (with the exception of the river mouth) is favourable to the development of the trout: as such, the Taravu has the characteristics of a 1st category fish river.
+It should also be noted that several sections of the Taravu’s tributaries are strictly off-limits to fishing, in order to protect the macrostigma trout, which is emblematic of Corsica.

 The Parc Naturel de Corse covers around 20,500 hectares (around 6% of the total surface area of the PNRC) and covers 11 communes in the Haut and Moyen Taravu.
-A large number of plant and animal species thrive in the catchment area.
+As a result, a large number of plant and animal species thrive in the catchment area.
 These include plants, trees and shrubs, birds, reptiles, amphibians, insects and mammals.
-Many of the species are endemic, rare, protected and often all three at the same time!
+Many species are endemic, rare, protected and often all three!

-Furthermore, since 2017, the Taravu river has been awarded the “Wild River Sites” label, awarded by a scientific committee, attesting to the valley’s preserved and balanced character.
+What’s more, since 2017, the Taravu river has been awarded the “Wild River Sites” label by a scientific committee, testifying to the valley’s well-preserved and balanced character.

 • Wild rivers" label Taravu

-In France, only 7% of water bodies are in “very good ecological status” within the meaning of the Water Framework Directive (WFD), and it is estimated that less than 1% of rivers could be described as “wild”.
+In France, only 7% of water bodies are of “very good ecological status” as defined by the Water Framework Directive (WFD), and it is estimated that less than 1% of rivers can be described as “wild”.

-The main aim of the “wild river sites” label is to be a tool for managers of running water aquatic environments to improve the protection and conservation of rivers that are functioning ecologically well.
+The main aim of the “wild river sites” label is to serve as a tool for managers of running water aquatic environments to improve the protection and conservation of rivers that are functioning ecologically.

 Quality of the state of preservation of the ecosystem;

-Recognition and reward of the players in the territories for exemplary management of the river;
+Recognition and reward of local players for exemplary river management;

-Collective will, shared in the preservation action (governance);
+Collective will, shared in the action of preservation (governance);

-Strong economic value of the river (ecosystem services, attractiveness of the territory);
+Strong economic value of the river (ecosystem services, attractiveness of the area);

-It therefore serves to develop both a mark of recognition with the public (environmental quality), a distinction for managers (Fishermen, Nature Park, etc.) and a collective enhancement of an exceptional territory!
+It therefore serves to develop both a mark of recognition by the public (environmental quality), a distinction for managers (fishermen, nature park, etc.) and a collective enhancement of an exceptional area!

 An ideal itinerary for nature lovers, freshwater swimmers, hikers and those who enjoy a contemplative break in an unspoilt setting.
 Let yourself be carried away by the gentle flow of this little-known but absolutely unforgettable Corsican river.